Comparing Social Capital And Cultural Capital: What Are The Differences?

 Definitions

-Cultural Capital, on the other hand, refers to the non-financial social assets that promote social mobility beyond economic means.
+Cultural Capital, on the other hand, refers to the non-financial social assets and human capital that promote social mobility beyond economic means.
 Examples can include education, intellect, style of speech, dress, or physical appearance.

 Differences Between Social Capital and Cultural Capital